Early Pregnancy & First Trimester Antenatal Course (4-13 weeks)

 Or another late-night Google spiral.

-This part of early pregnancy is hard — and wildly under-supported.
+This part of early pregnancy is hard — and it’s largely unsupported.

 You’re Googling at 3am, wondering if that weird twinge is serious.

-You're in the middle of the longest hangover of your life – and you didn't even get to enjoy the fun night out.
+You feel like you’re in the longest hangover of your life — without the night out.

 You can’t focus at work.

-You feel full after 5 bites, but also constantly starving.
+You feel full after a few bites, but also constantly starving.

 You want to feel grateful… but mostly, you just feel awful.